Germania F.V.: Beginnings

 The club was founded in 1915 in a German immigrant community in Mexico City.
 The founders were Edvard Giffenig, Germán Stuht, Richard Obert, Walter Mues, and Carl Mues.
-In their first years the club mostly finished last or close to the bottom of the standings.
+In its first years, the club mostly finished last or close to the bottom of the standings.

 In 1920, the Mexican federation split the tournament into two leagues: the national and the Mexican leagues.
 Germania played in the Mexican league along with Asturias F.C., México FC, Morelos and Deportivo Internacional, América, España, L´Amicale Francaise, Reforma, and Luz y Fuerza.
 In the same year, Germania won its only league title, though it was not officially recognised because of the political situation at the time.

 1922–1923

 Germania reinforced the club by signing Kurt Friederich, who had played in FC Zürich.
-On 6 May 1923, in a title match between Germania and Asturias F.C., Friedrich led Germania to a one-point lead in the first half.
+On 6 May 1923, in a title match between Germania and Asturias F.C., Friedrich led Germania to a one-goal lead in the first half.
 In the second half, however, with the clubs tied at 1–1, Octavio Rimada managed to score for Asturias, giving the club a 2–1 lead which they held to the end of the match to once again proclaim themselves champions.
-In that tournament Kurt Friederich won the title for scoring, with 12 goals in 13 games.
+Kurt Friederich was the top scorer of the tournament, with 12 goals in 13 games.